 Red Admiral (April 27, May 11), American Lady (May 2), Northern Azure (May 5, June 5); Silvery Blue (May 29, May 22), Eastern Tailed Blue (May 24, May 22), Common Ringlet (June 7, May 24), Monarch (June 14, May 24), Viceroy (June 14, June 6), Northern Crescent (June 17, May 16), Clouded Sulphur (July 1, May 24), Pearl Crescent (June 17, May 23).

 Alan McNaughton of TEA told me if you see a butterfly or moth in the spring, it will be mating, and there will be eggs or caterpillars on its host plants.
 They don’t waste time, he says.
 The exceptions are the ones that overwinter as adults, that might come out on a warm day, too early for mating - Mourning Cloak, Eastern Comma, Grey Comma and Question Mark are examples.

-EGM, as its name implies, is a non-native insect, that feeds on a very wide range of trees, with oak a particular target.
+Spongy Moth is a non-native insect that feeds on a very wide range of trees, with oak a particular target.
 Outbreaks occur every 7-10 years and last 1-3 years before the population collapses naturally due to a fungus, a virus and other predators/parasites.
 It’s endemic - it’s not going to disappear from our environment and spraying will not reduce its numbers in the following year.